trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 It's true.
 Here's why and how.

 The slogan itself I learned from Voltage Security when I worked there.
-									.
-The Voltage group (which was aquired by HP, then part of HPE, then Micro Focus, and lately under Open Text) is focused on data protection.
+The Voltage group (which was acquired by HP, then part of HPE, then Micro Focus, and lately under Open Text) is focused on data protection.
 For them, cryptography and key management make for a "been there / done that" kind of thing.
 They know of what they speak.